danbev/learning-iot/README.md

 ### Semi-conductors
 These have properties that are in between conductors and insulators, hence the name semi-conductors.
 If a semi-conductor is exposed to heat this can improve its conductivity.
-But there is another way to improve the conducitivty of a semi-conductor which is to add impurities to it (called doping).
+But there is another way to improve the conductivity of a semi-conductor which is to add impurities to it (called doping).

 If we take a look at a silicon cristal: